RotherOSS/otobo/scripts/test/sample/SMIME/readme.txt

 and the cabinet of Prof. Lidenbrock are subsidary CAs.
 Other protaganists are Axel, Gudrun, and Martha.
 Axel is the one who deciphers the secret message from Arne Saknussemm,

-Here are the commands which created the sample files.
+The certificates were created with openssl.
+All of the passphrases are 'secret'.
-The self signed certificates were created with openssl.
-All passphrases are 'secret'.
+Below are the commands which created the sample files.

 ## Root Certificate Authority SMIMECACertificate-Johanneum

-This is the root CA, the thingy that has to be imported into the mail tool.
+This is the self signed root CA, the thingy that has to be imported into the mail tool.

 We create the certificate and the private key in a single step.
 The password for the private key is 'secret'.
 We use 3653 days for 10 years, including the 3 leap days.
 By specifying -keyout we request that a private key is generated.
+CA=TRUE is set automatically.

     > cd /opt/otobo/scripts/test/sample/SMIME
     > openssl req -x509 -sha512  -days 3650 -out SMIMECACertificate-Johanneum.crt -keyout SMIMECAPrivateKey-Johanneum.pem